Whether they’re your own cat or a cute stray you’ve met on the street, discover how to get a cat to like you and how to know if they’re your friend

 5. Be their new playmate

 A great way to bond is playtime.
 You’re unlikely to meet a cat that doesn’t enjoy chasing something — whether it’s a homemade toy or pet shop fishing rod— and this activity also helps build their physical and mental health.
+Find out how to play with your cat.

 6. Avoid that fluffy tummy

-Don’t assume a cat is asking for a tummy tickle when they lie on their backs.
+Don’t assume a cat is asking for a tummy tickle when they lie on their back.
 While exposing their belly and neck makes them vulnerable and is essentially a sign of trust, most cats do not appreciate tummy tickles from people they are unfamiliar with.
 In fact, this affectionate act is likely to be met with aggression.

 8. Keep your hands to yourself